francescomambretti/SOS_lesson/README.md

-First trial to write a SOS lesson for Survival On SDhell
+First trial to write a SOS lesson for Survival On Shell Francesco Mambretti - 03/03/2019